T.J. Cinnamons: History

-As of 1989 it had more than 230 outlets in the U.S. and Canada, including three shops in Western New York.
+By 1989, the company had more than 230 outlets in the U.S. and Canada.

 In 1996, T.J.Cinnamons was bought by Arby's, which was a subsidiary of Triarc Companies.
 In 2011, Triarc Companies (which is now known as The Wendy's Company) sold 81.5% of Arby's to Roark Capital Group, although the T.J.
 Cinnamons chain remained with the Wendy's Company.
 Many Arby's locations continue to feature T.J.
 Cinnamons despite Roark (through its subsidiary Focus Brands) owning its more well-known rival, Cinnabon.